jeuneseven/iOS-Interview-Questions/README.md

 Used for: Objects marked with @Observable.

-The Vibe: "This object is already being watched; I’m just making its properties editable in a Form or TextField."
+The Vibe: "This object is already being watched; I'm just making its properties editable in a Form or TextField."

 ```
 @Observable class UserProfile {